mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 } // end of class RandomSpotDetectionExampleMamut
 ```

-That's it.
-This is sufficient to plug our detector in the Mastodon app.
+This code is sufficient to plug our detector in the Mastodon app.
 The next step would be to write a config panel that can be shown in the detection wizard.
 But we could also call this detector programmatically.

 ## Compiling and installing the code